sand-worm-labs/docs/docs/sql-syntax/data-types/date.md

 ## Handling invalid date values

-If you try to insert an invalid date value into a `DATE` column, GlueSQL will return an error:
+If you try to insert an invalid date value into a `DATE` column, WormSQL will return an error:

 ```sql
 INSERT INTO DateLog VALUES (1, '12345-678', '2021-05-01');